poingstudios/godot-admob-android/README.md

-banner_destroyed #when banner view is destroyed banner_failed_to_load(error_code : int) #when an ad request fails banner_opened #when an ad opens an overlay that banner_clicked #when the user clicks on an ad banner_left_application #when the user has left the app banner_closed #when the user is about to return to the app after tapping on an ad
+banner_destroyed #when banner view is destroyed banner_failed_to_load(error_code : int) #when an ad request fails banner_opened #when an ad opens an overlay that banner_left_application #when the user has left the app banner_closed #when the user is about to return to the app after tapping on an ad

-interstitial_loaded #when an ad finishes loading interstitial_failed_to_load(error_code : int) #when an ad request fails interstitial_opened #when the ad is displayed interstitial_clicked #when the user clicks on an ad interstitial_left_application #when the user has left the app interstitial_closed #when the interstitial ad is closed
+interstitial_loaded #when an ad finishes loading interstitial_failed_to_load(error_code : int) #when an ad request fails interstitial_opened #when the ad is displayed interstitial_left_application #when the user has left the app interstitial_closed #when the interstitial ad is closed